tylerhackbart/NewFeatureViewSwiftUI/README.md

 ```

-I usually hook it up to global variables connected to local storage so that a user only gets it presented to them once when loading up the app.
+I usually hook it up to global variables that I can version bump every new release and connect the version number to local storage so that a user only gets it presented to them once when loading up the app.

-This is usually attached to the top or first couple levels in my SwfitUI apps to quickly use
+And since its in its own View I trigger it with a `.sheet` and its attached to the top or first couple levels in my SwfitUI apps to trigger first opens

 ```
+...
+View
+.onAppear(perform: {
+      if (settings.versionApp != global.version) {
+          showingNewFeaturesView.toggle()
+      }
+})
 .sheet(isPresented: $showingNewFeaturesView, onDismiss: {
  ... triggering version bump value for next version number }) {